 1. Commitment to Learning and Growth

-This is a competency that can be often shared in your medical school personal statement, extracurriculars for medical school and medical school recommendation letters.
-There are three dimensions to the capacity for improvement: setting goals for improvement, self-reflection and responding to feedback.
+This is a competency that can often be demonstrated in your medical school personal statement, extracurriculars for medical school, and medical school recommendation letters.
+There are three dimensions to the capacity for improvement: setting goals for improvement, self-reflection, and responding to feedback.

-Showing that you have traits and abilities such as empathy, compassion, communication, problem-solving, arbitration or conflict management are all good skills for a physician to have!
+Empathy, compassion, communication, problem-solving, and arbitration or conflict management are all good skills for a physician to have.

-The AAMC defines this competence as an “awareness of others needs, goals and feelings” and “respect for others”.
-This competency is most often demonstrated through your extracurriculars, hobbies and personal experiences.
+The AAMC defines this competency as being “sensitive to others’ needs and feelings”.
+This competency is most often demonstrated through your extracurriculars, hobbies, and personal experiences.

-In other words, you’ll likely be exhibiting this one in your AMCAS work and activities.
-Or your AACOMAS activities section and TMDSAS activities section, if you’re applying to DO schools or medical schools in Texas.
+In other words, you’ll likely be exhibiting this one in your AMCAS work and activities (or your AACOMAS activities section and TMDSAS activities section, if you’re applying to DO schools or medical schools in Texas, respectively).

-Here’s the full definition of ethical responsibility from the AAMC: “Behaves in an honest and ethical manner; cultivates personal and academic integrity; adheres to ethical principles and follows rules and procedures; resists peer pressure to engage in unethical behavior and encourages others to behave in honest and ethical ways; develops and demonstrates ethical and moral reasoning.”
+Here’s the full definition of ethical responsibility from the AAMC: “Behaves with honesty and integrity; considers multiple and/or conflicting principles and values to inform decisions; adheres to ethical principles when carrying out professional obligations; resists pressure to engage in unethical behavior; and encourages others to behave honestly and ethically.”

 Note the key words used here.
-It’s important to demonstrate honest, ethical behavior in your personal, professional and academic lives and to demonstrate personal integrity.
-You should behave ethically within yourself, but towards others as well, treating them with honesty, respect and fairness.
+It’s important to demonstrate honest, ethical behavior in your personal, professional, and academic lives and to demonstrate personal integrity.
+You should behave ethically with yourself and towards others, treating everyone with honesty, respect and fairness.

 When answering CASPer questions or interview questions, you will not necessarily be asked to explain your own personal code of ethics, but you may need to explain how you personally would respond to a hypothetical situation.
 Focus on acting in a way that does the least harm, protects all the parties involved and is fair and honest.

-Interpersonal skills refer to your ability to communicate with and work well with others.
-Strong interpersonal skills are essential for good patient interaction, and they can help you to effectively answer CASPer questions, too.
+Interpersonal skills refer to your ability to communicate and work well with others.
+Strong interpersonal skills are essential for good patient interaction, and they can help you to effectively answer CASPer questions too.

-Strengthen your interpersonal abilities through your clinical experiences, your extracurriculars, your volunteerism and work experience.
-This skill is closely associated with other competencies such as empathy and compassion, teamwork, oral communication and the cultural competencies.
+Strengthen your interpersonal abilities through your clinical experiences, your extracurriculars, volunteer work, and employment experience.
+This skill is closely associated with other competencies such as empathy and compassion, teamwork, oral communication, and cultural competencies.

 Oral communication is about more than being able to speak eloquently.
 It’s also about listening and communicating effectively.
 It includes being able to surmount communication barriers, such as language or cultural barriers.

 Strong oral communication can help you stand out in a medical school interview, but you can exhibit this skill in other ways, too.
 For instance, maybe you have experience giving research presentations or you won an award for public speaking.
-Your reference letter writers may be able to speak on your oral communication skills, too!
+Your reference letter writers may be able to speak about your oral communication skills too.

-This competency is about “taking responsibility for personal actions and performance” as well as fulfilling your obligations and tasks in a “timely and satisfactory manner”.
+This competency is about taking responsibility for personal actions and performance as well as fulfilling your obligations and tasks in a timely manner.

 As an example, if you want to get into med school with a low GPA and are worried how it will reflect on you, one of the best things you can do is demonstrate this competency by taking responsibility for your academic performance and acknowledging your mistakes.